 Truly then, Christ’s legacy is much more than a belief in one basic absolute which absolves us from all divine penalty.
 In this manner, His greater legacy is about connecting us to the Spirit of God, and showing us all how to walk with God’s presence.
 His greater legacy is about ensuring that we might be woven into the body of Creation, and that we may acquire the necessary awareness to do so as intended.
-As a result, we should understand that the heart of all scripture fully pertains to only these key accomplishments.
+As a result, we should understand that the heart of all scripture, in personal regard, fully pertains to only these key accomplishments.

-Consequently we see how denying Christ is not religious topic.
+Consequently we see how denying Christ is not a religious topic.
 Instead we see how it is actually a universal topic which breaches over into every single religion, every single belief, every single society, every single interaction between two people, and every single stirring within that a person may either satisfy or quell.
 Therefore denying Christ has little to do with what we say, but it instead has everything to do with what we do.
 So forth it is not in verbal confession, but instead it is simply denying the Spirit of God.
 Whereas we accept self-exaltation or attachment to erroneous and destructive ideologies, we live in denial of Christ because we also live in denial of God’s Spirit.

 In this deeper understanding it then becomes clear that denying Christ is, generally speaking, being overly concerned with some aspect of Self.
 As such we observe that with misplaced selfishness comes darkness and with appropriate altruism comes the light of God.